Cacica

-Cacica (Kaczyka, Kaczika) is a commune located in Suceava County, in the historical region of Bukovina, northeastern Romania.
+Cacica (Kaczyka, Kaczika) is a commune in Suceava County, in the historical region of Bukovina, northeastern Romania.
 The commune is located in the central part of the county, 17 km from the town of Gura Humorului, 34 km from the city of Rădăuți, and 28 km from the county seat, Suceava.
 At the 2011 census, 74.8% of inhabitants were Romanians, 20.2% Poles, and 4.4% Ukrainians.
 Its Polish inhabitants are descended from settlers who arrived there at the turn of the 19th century during the Habsburg period.

 Administration and local politics

 Commune council

 The commune's current local council has the following political composition, according to the results of the 2020 Romanian local elections: